DOWNLOAD OUR FREE SCHOOL FUNDRAISING GUIDE!

 8. Reach Out to Local Elected Officials and Community Leaders

 An exciting way to get your volunteers engaged in your Barefoot Sunday events is to ask them to reach out to elected officials.
-For example, your mayor, chamber of commerce, and city council can attend events, especially Barefoot Sundays because of the human interest.
+For example, your mayor, chamber of commerce, and city council can attend events, especially Barefoot Sundays, because of human interest.
 They can also provide endorsements, resolutions, or letters of support for your shoe drive fundraiser.

-One of the best Barefoot Sunday tips we have is for church families take pictures of themselves and the shoes they’ve collected before giving them at church.
+One of the best Barefoot Sunday tips we have is for church families to take pictures of themselves and the shoes they’ve collected before giving them at church.
 Ask them to tag you on their social media posts.
 And, if possible and appropriate, have families take photos of themselves donating their gently worn, used and new shoes at church.

 10. Partner with Businesses and Retail Shops

 The chances are that people in your church congregation own businesses and shops.
 So, ask them to become a drop-off location.
-When businesses and retail shops get involved in a shoe drive fundraiser, they have the opportunity to show their community that they care.
+When companies and retail shops get involved in a shoe drive fundraiser, they have the opportunity to show their community that they care.
 That is to say, it’s great for corporate social responsibility (CSR).

 11. Ask More of Church Leaders and Donors

 More than likely, you have churchgoers who are also major donors.
 And, as is often the case, they are probably community leaders as well.
 That means people will want to get to know them better.
-So, ask them to host an event at their home or outdoor space where people can contribute shoes for Barefoot Sunday and also enjoy themselves.
+So, ask them to host an event at their home or outdoor space where people can contribute shoes for Barefoot Sunday and enjoy themselves.